The government has announced more adjustments in response to its recent declaration regarding the sentencing of domestic violence offences.

-There will be a new definition of domestic abuse making clear that it applies to all relationships and victims and encompasses economic abuse and controlling behaviour.
+There will be a new definition of domestic abuse that clarifies that it covers economic abuse and controlling behaviour and applies to all partnerships and victims.

-The new statutory definition of domestic abuse (subject to consultation) is:
+The following is the new statutory definition of domestic abuse (subject to public comment):

-Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexual orientation.
-The abuse can encompass, but is not limited to:
+Any incidence or pattern of occurrences of controlling, coercive, threatening behaviour, violence, or abuse between individuals aged 16 and up who are or have been intimate partners or family members, regardless of gender or sexual orientation.
+Abuse can include, but is not limited to, the following:

 Controlling behaviour: Controlling behaviour is a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape and regulating their everyday behaviour.